Skip to main content

 Warehouse Network Cabling

-We install Cat6A structured cabling throughout warehouse and distribution facilities — from comms room to every data outlet, access point position, loading bay terminal, and yard location.
-Fibre optic backbone connects MDF and IDF positions on large-footprint sites, and all cabling is tested and certified with Fluke DSX equipment.
+We install Cat6A structured cabling throughout warehouse and distribution facilities: comms room to every data outlet, AP position, loading bay terminal and yard location.
+Fibre optic backbone connects MDF and IDF positions on large-footprint sites.
+All cabling is tested and certified with Fluke DSX equipment.

 Wi-Fi Designed for Scanners and WMS

-We design enterprise wireless systems for warehouses using professional site surveys and heat mapping — not floor plan estimates.
-Access point positions are chosen to deliver consistent signal strength in every aisle at scanner height, with fast roaming configured to maintain WMS sessions throughout forklift and picker travel paths.
+We design enterprise wireless systems for warehouses using professional site surveys and heat mapping, not floor plan estimates.
+AP positions are chosen to deliver consistent signal strength in every aisle at scanner height, with fast roaming configured to maintain WMS sessions throughout forklift and picker travel paths.

 Height Work and Aerial Infrastructure

 IPAF-licensed operatives and MEWP plant are part of our standard capability for warehouse projects.
-We install cable management, pull cable, and mount access points at the elevations required for effective high-bay coverage — without compromising the design to avoid height work.
+We install cable management, pull cable and mount access points at the elevations required for effective high-bay coverage.
+The design does not get compromised to avoid height work.

 Site Surveys for Existing Warehouses

-If your existing warehouse network has coverage gaps, scanner drop-outs, or WMS reliability issues, we carry out a professional wireless site survey to map coverage, identify root causes, and produce a prioritised set of recommendations — whether that requires additional access points, a cabling upgrade, or both.
+If your existing warehouse network has coverage gaps, scanner drop-outs or WMS reliability issues, we carry out a professional wireless site survey to map coverage, identify root causes and produce a prioritised set of recommendations.
+That might mean additional access points, a cabling upgrade, or both.

 Ready to build the right network for Warehousing & Distribution?